 Care needs to be taken following application of coal tar treatments.

-Dithranol (also called anthralin) is occasionally recommended as a treatment for chronic plaque psoriasis.
+Dithranol (also called anthralian) (also called anthralin) is occasionally recommended as a treatment for chronic plaque psoriasis.
 It can be very effective but dithranol treatment has a number of practical drawbacks and so is less frequently prescribed.

-Phototherapy is the use of UV radiation to treat skin disorders, and can be very effective in the treatment of psoriasis.
+Phototherapy is the use of UV radiation to treat skin disorders, and this can be very effective in the treatment of psoriasis.
 It is generally reserved for cases where topical therapy has been ineffective or too much of the skin surface is involved to treat psoriasis effectively with topical agents.
-It is administered in cabinets at specialised centres, and a treatment course for psoriasis will usually consist of two to three treatments per week for 20–30 treatments.
+It is administered in cabinets at specialised centres, and a treatment course for psoriasis will usually consist of 2–3 treatments per week for 20–30 treatments.